Amadeu Antonio: Biography

-Antonio was born in 1962 in the town of Quimbele, in Uíge Province, northeast of the capital Luanda, to Helena Alfonso.
-He was the oldest of 12 children.
-On 3 August 1987, he arrived in East Germany along with 103 other Angolans.
-He had hoped to study aeronautic technology, but as with many Angolan foreign workers at that time, he became a butcher at EWG Eberswalder Wurst in Eberswalde, Brandenburg, where he met his girlfriend.
-The status of the relationship, while anticipating a child in 1990, changed abruptly as many of the Vertragsarbeiter lost their jobs and their residency authorization was in limbo due to the cancelling of contracts made with their home countries.
+On 3 August 1987, he arrived in East Germany along with 103 other Angolans as Vertragsarbeiter.
+He had hoped to study aeronautic technology, but as with many Angolan foreign workers at that time, he became a butcher for EWG Eberswalder Wurst, part of the Schlacht- und Verarbeitungskombinat in Eberswalde, Brandenburg, where he met his girlfriend.
+The status of the relationship, while anticipating a child in 1990, changed abruptly amidst German reunification as many of the Vertragsarbeiter lost their jobs and their residency authorization was in limbo due to the cancelling of contracts made with their home countries.
+He had told his family that he planned to return to Angola once his child was born.